Winson-030/dify-kubernetes/README.md

 I have develop ssrf proxy yaml file but not integrate into `dify-deployment.yaml` and `dify-mirror-deployment.yaml`.
 Thanks for the issue [#4](https://github.com/Winson-030/dify-kubernetes/issues/4) and I will add ssrf_proxy back ASAP.
 You can get this file `dify/middleware/ssrf.yaml`.

+### Other vector database

+**Welcome to pull request!** I have a develop plan for this and will start in October, 2024.

 ## How to use

 ### Clone the repository